 Step 7: Get price quotations for needed items and purchase

 At least two quotations for price will be requested from suppliers and sent to YWAM Mercy Vietnam by the local partners.
-Local partners will coordinate purchase and receive all items.
+Local partners will coordinate purchase and receive and sort all items.